HIV Project Manager

 Anywhere in Florida; some travel required

 Equality Florida is seeking an HIV Advocacy Project Manager to inform and execute legislative policy objectives to reduce and eliminate HIV transmission and HIV stigma.
-The HIV Advocacy Project Manager will advance policy goals and end HIV stigma by educating policymakers on the state of HIV in Florida and the need for reforms and by mobilizing Equality Florida’s grassroots supporters, and engaging diverse coalitions and allies.
+The HIV Advocacy Project Manager will advance policy goals and end HIV stigma by educating policymakers on the state of HIV in Florida and the need for reforms, mobilizing Equality Florida’s grassroots supporters, and engaging diverse coalitions and allies.

 The ideal candidate will have experience in shaping public policy, a deep understanding of the challenges facing people living with HIV and the current state of HIV in Florida, demonstrated commitment to inclusive social justice, and experience organizing within impacted and marginalized communities.